hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It summarizes the health of all these individual components
 	- E.g., We have a front-end tier, a logic tier and, a database tier,
 	- Each tier has a healthcheck
-	- Whe can then create a calculated healthcheck that will check the status of these individual checks to report the whole system healthy.
+	- Whe can then create a calculated healthcheck that will check the status of these individual checks to report the whole system healthy
 - CloudWatch alrams health checks:
 	- They monitor CloudWatch alarms
 	- e.g., we may want to consider something unhealthy if a DynamoDB table is experiencing performance issues